The Ethnology Institute of National Academy of Sciences of Ukraine

 She has participated in the international courses and training in France, Belgium, Hungary, Sweden and Italy.

-The areas of her expertise are included social justice and injustice, global justice, processes of migration.
+The areas of her expertise are included social justice and injustice, disability, intellectual disability.